Tomáš Tatar

-Tomáš Tatar ([ˈtɔmaːʂ ˈtatar]; born 1 December 1990) is a Slovak professional ice hockey left winger for the New Jersey Devils in the National Hockey League (NHL).
-Tatar was drafted 60th overall by the Detroit Red Wings in the 2009 NHL Entry Draft.
+Tomáš Tatar ([ˈtɔmaːʂ ˈtatar]; born 1 December 1990) is a Slovak professional ice hockey forward for EV Zug of Switzerland's National League.
+Tatar was drafted 60th overall by the Detroit Red Wings in the 2009 NHL entry draft.

 Playing career

 Slovak Extraliga

 During the 2007–08 season, Tatar saw time with Dukla Trenčín's U18 and U20 squads, finishing the season with a combined 50 goals and 39 assists in 46 games.

-During the 2008–09 season, Tatar's first season in the senior Slovak hockey system, he played for HKm Zvolen in the elite Extraliga, recording seven goals and eight assists in 48 games.
+During the 2008–09 season, Tatar's first season in the senior Slovak hockey system, he played for HKM Zvolen in the Slovak Extraliga, recording seven goals and eight assists in 48 games.